 The draft CES Policies and Procedures were approved by the PPS Committee on October 10, 2023, and recommended for review and approval by the CoC Board.
-Following approval by the PPS Committee, the Office of Care Coordination received additional feedback from local victim service providers (VSP).
+Following approval by the PPS Committee, the Office of Care Coordination received additional feedback from local VSP.
 On October 25, 2023, the CoC Board voted to continue the agenda item regarding approval of the draft CES Policies and Procedures to allow time for the Office of Care Coordination to engage with VSP on additional feedback.

 The Office of Care Coordination has worked to integrate the feedback and update the revised CES Policies and Procedures accordingly through each stage of the review and feedback process.
-Following the additional feedback provided by the VSP, the Office of Care Coordination meet with the VSPs to receive additional feedback and edits and provided an additional two weeks for VSPs to share feedback.
-This process has supported the Office of Care Coordination in having a clear understanding of the VSPs recommended changes.
-The public feedback and VSP feedback received is included as Attachment C.
+Following the additional feedback provided by the VSP, the Office of Care Coordination met with the VSP to receive further feedback and edits.
+The Office of Care Coordination provided an additional three weeks for VSP to share feedback.
+This process has supported the Office of Care Coordination in having a clear understanding of the VSP recommended changes.
+Feedback received from the public and VSP is included as Attachment C. Additionally, as approved by the CES Steering Committee, the Office of Care Coordination convened a Survivor Assessment Tool Ad Hoc for three meetings in November to recommended revisions to the Survivor Assessment Tool.
+The updated assessment is included in Attachment D.